Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Introduction

 \section{Introduction}

 Graphs are the standard mathematical framework for representing relationships within networks.
 However, in many real-world scenarios, such as transportation systems or social networks, these relationships are time-sensitive and evolve over time.
 Temporal graphs address this dynamic nature by modeling networks where connections change over time.
 Their study traces back to time-dependent networks~\cite{CookeH1966} in the context of road networks.
-They were later re-introduced under various flavors of models, see e.g.~\cite{CasteigtsFQS2012,Holme2015,Michail2016,LatapyVM2018}.
+They were later re-introduced under various flavors of models, see e.g.~\cite{CasteigtsFQS2012,Holme2015,LatapyVM2018,Michail2016}.
 In the simplest model, each edge appears at specific points in time.
-In the most advanced model, each edge is present during full time intervals, and the delay for traversing it is given by a time-dependent function which is often assumed to be piece-wise linear (and linear in each interval of appearance without loss of generality).
+In the most advanced model, each edge is present for entire time intervals, and the delay for traversing it is given by a time-dependent function, often assumed to be piecewise linear (and, without loss of generality, linear in each interval of appearance).
 We are interested in highlighting the difference in complexity between these two models, which we will call \emph{point} temporal graph and \emph{interval} temporal graph, respectively.

 Note that the interval model obviously encompasses the point model, since a point in time corresponds to a time interval with equal bounds.
 In both models, each appearance of an edge can be represented by a tuple storing the two vertices of the edge with the few associated time parameters (assuming linearity in each appearance interval for the interval model), and the size of the input can be measured by the total number $M$ of such edge appearances.
-If we remove the time information from the list of tuples describing a temporal graph and forget the multiplicities, we obtain what we call its underlying graph.
-If time is discrete, the two models may seem equivalent, since an edge appearance during an interval of length $\ell$ can be seen as $\ell$ point-by-point appearances (with a specific delay for each point).
-However, the size of the input can then grow by an exponential factor, leading to incomparable complexity in solving a problem in one model or the other.
+If we remove the time information from the list of tuples describing a temporal graph, and forget about multiplicities, we obtain what we call its underlying graph.
+If time is discrete, the two models may seem equivalent, since an edge appearance during an interval of length $\ell$ can be seen as $\ell$ point-by-point appearances.
+However, the size of the input can then grow by an exponential factor, leading to different complexities in solving a problem in one model or the other.